jojokarlin/Git_DRI_Jan_2017/outline.md

 Create a new local repositoroy.

 ##### [Sign up for GitHub](github.md)
-Sign up for a GitHub account, and connect it to the repo you just set up on your computer.
+Sign up for a GitHub account, and connect it remotely to the repo you just set up on your computer.

 ####~ ~ ~ ~ ~ _Break_ ~ ~ ~ ~ ~